Multi-component conserved Allen-Cahn equations: Proofs of Subsection

 The basic tool is the following \begin{lemma} Let $\{y_n\}_{n\in\N\cup \{0\}}\subset \R^+$ satisfy the recursive inequalities

 for some $C>0$, $b>1$ and $\varepsilon>0$.
 If

 then

 and consequently $y_n\to 0$ for $n\to \infty$. \end{lemma} Lemma \eqref{conv} can be found, e.g., in \cite[Ch.
-I, Lemma 4.1]{DiBenedetto} (see also \cite[Ch.2, Lemma 5.6]{Lady}) and can be easily proven by induction.
-Since the iterative argument in which we sum up some components of $\uu$ (in decreasing number at each step) is exactly the same as in the case treated in Section \ref{exi}, we directly assume to be at Step $m>1$ and show the differences with respect to estimate \eqref{p} (Step 1 is even easier, as we have seen in Section \ref{exi}, thanks to the relation \eqref{easy}, thus it can be easily adapted following the analysis of the other steps).
-Thus, we assume to know that there exists $0<\delta_{N-m+1}\leq \frac 1 N$ such that, for any $\sigma$,
+I, Lemma 4.1]{DiBenedetto} (see also \cite[Ch.2, Lemma 5.6]{Lady}) and can be easily proven by induction \an{(see, e.g., \cite[Lemma 3.8]{P}).} Since the iterative argument in which we sum up some components of $\uu$ (in decreasing number at each step) is exactly the same as in the case treated in Section \ref{exi}, we directly assume to be at Step $m>1$ and show the differences with respect to estimate \eqref{p} (Step 1 is even easier, as we have seen in Section \ref{exi}, thanks to the relation \eqref{easy}, thus it can be easily adapted following the analysis of the other steps).
+We assume to know, \an{for an arbitrary $\tau>0$}, that there exists $0<\delta_{N-m+1}\leq \tfrac 1 N$ such that, for any $\sigma$,

 with the same notation as in Section \ref{exi}.
-Notice that the upper bound $\delta_{N-m+1}\leq \frac 1 N$ is set since clearly in the end the necessary condition for the separation will be that $\delta\leq \frac 1 N$.
+Notice that the upper bound $\delta_{N-m+1}\leq \tfrac 1 N$ is set since clearly in the end the necessary condition for the separation will be that $\delta\leq \tfrac 1 N$.
 We now consider the set of indices $\pp^{N-m}$ for a certain $\sigma$.
 Then, for $i=1,\ldots,N$, we set

 We can now perform De Giorgi's scheme.
 Let us set $\delta$ sufficiently small such that $\delta\leq {\delta}_{N-m+1}$ and fix $\widetilde{\tau}$ such that

 i.e., $\widetilde{\tau}= \frac{\tau}{4N}$.
 Choose now $T>0$ such that $T-3\widetilde{\tau}= \frac{\tau}{2}+\frac{m\tau}{2N}\geq \frac \tau 2$, i.e., $T=\frac \tau 2+\dfrac{3+2m}{4N}\tau$.
 Notice that condition \eqref{tt} implies